Key Takeaways:

 Take a deep breath as here comes the weirdly exciting part: The invading characters’ faces are AI-modified to resemble babies.
 Extreme?
 Maybe so, but it’s a touch of Korine’s signature oddity.

 What sets “Baby Invasion” even further apart is its casting choices.
 It sends reality a friendly nod, featuring actual culprits of home invasions.
-And what?
+And guess what?
 This bold move doesn’t stop just there.
 Eschewing traditional shooting norms, Korine tuned out the conventional scripting approach for a more real-life vibe.

 His candid explanation sheds more light.
-He states, “Some of the cast were actually that tried to rob a lot of of mine…Once they were arrested, we cast them.
+He states, “Some of the cast were actually people that tried to rob a lot of friends of mine…Once they were arrested, we cast them.
 It just added that extra sense of reality.”

 “Baby Invasion”: Not a Full Reveal Yet